bjoernalbers/mowoli/README.md

 - Bundler 1.9.9 (NOTE: Version 1.10.* is not yet supported by Warbler!)

 Then run `warble runnable war` and throw the resulting *mowoli.war* into Tomcat.

+## Change start value for accession numbers

+If you have existing studies in your PACS and you'll likely create new orders with an accession number offset.
+This is what I did to create accession numbers starting at 500.000:

+    $ bin/rails db -e production
+    SQLite version 3.7.13 2012-07-17 17:46:21
+    Enter ".help" for instructions
+    Enter SQL statements terminated with a ";" sqlite> UPDATE SQLITE_SEQUENCE SET seq = 500000 where name = 'orders';
+    sqlite> SELECT name, seq FROM SQLITE_SEQUENCE;
+    stations|10
+    orders|500000
+    sqlite> .quit

 ## Copyright